ppy/osu-wiki/news/2023/2023-11-24-4dmwc-registrations-open.md

 date: 2023-11-24 15:00:00 +0000
 ---

-The 5th edition of the 4 Digit osu!mania World Cup opens up.
-Because key-smashing tournaments shouldn't be exclusive to the upper echelon of players!
+The 5th edition of the 4 Digit osu!mania World Cup opens up, because key-smashing tournaments shouldn't be exclusive to the upper echelon of players!

 ![](/wiki/Tournaments/4DM/2024/img/4dm2024-banner.jpg)